coders-school/stl/01-containers/01-sequence-containers/01-vector.md

 ```
 <!-- .element: class="fragment fade-in" -->

-`std::remove()` will return an iterator that will point to the beginning of the data to be erased.
+`std::remove()` returns an iterator that points to the beginning of the data to be erased.
 <!-- .element: class="fragment fade-in" -->

 ___